PulseWaves/Specification/specification.rst

   This field contains a double-precision floating point value that is used to scale the GPS time stamps T of the pulse records which are integer values.
 If these integers represent the GPS time in microseconds the scale factor should be set to 1e-6, if these integers represent the GPS time as nanoseconds the scale factor should be set to 1e-9.

 T Offset:
   This field contains a double-precision floating point value that is used to offset the GPS time stamps T of the pulse records after they were scaled.
-If the timestamps are GPS week then 0 is a suitable offset.
-If the timestamps are standard GPS time in seconds then 1 billion is a suitable offset (or a similar high number representing midnight of the day the LiDAR was done).
-This is because standard GPS time measures the time since January 6th 1971 in seconds and that number has recently passed 1 billion seconds.
+If the timestamps are in GPS seconds of week and no GPS week information is available then a suitable offset is zero.
+If the timestamps are in standard GPS time then a suitable offset is 1 billion (or a similar high number).
+This is because standard GPS time is a uniformly counting time measure in seconds since midnight of January 5th to January 6th 1980 and that number has recently passed 1 billion seconds.
+The actual time stamps t could then be computed with

-  timestamp = (T_{record} \* T_{scale}) + T_{offset}
+  t = (T_{record} \* T_{scale}) + T_{offset}

+  But careful, we advise against doing a conversion to floating-point for standard GPS time.
+A standard 64 bit floating-point number is not able to store the resulting without precision loss when T_{offset} is aforementioned large number.

 Min and Max T:
   The min and max of the integer timestamps stored in the T field of all pulses.
 To convert the min and max numbers to actual GPS times use the formula above.

 X, Y, and Z Scale Factors:
   The scale factor fields contain double-precision floating point values used to scale the X, Y, and Z long values of the pulse records.
-If the actual x, y, z coordinates have two decimal point values, then each scale factor will contain the number 0.01.
+If the actual x, y, z coordinates are in meter and have centimeter resolution (e.g. two decimal digits) then each scale factor will contain the number 0.01.

 X, Y, and Z Offset:
   The offset fields contain double-precision floating point values used to offset the X, Y, and Z long values of the pulse records.
 The formulas shown below convert from the X, Y, and Z long values of each pulse to the actual x, y, z coordinates.

   x_{coordinate} = (X_{record} \* x_{scale}) + x_{offset}